KhronosGroup/VK-GL-CTS/external/vulkancts/README.md

 	python scripts/android/install_apk.py

-By default the CTS package will contain libdeqp.so built for armeabi-v7a, arm64-v8a, x86, and x86_64 ABIs, but that can be changed using --abis command line option.
+By default the CTS package will contain libdeqp.so built for armeabi-v7a, arm64-v8a, x86, and x86_64 ABIs, but that can be changed at build time by passing the --abis command line option to `scripts/android/build_apk.py`.

-To pick which ABI to use at install time, following commands must be used
+To pick which ABI to use at _install time_, use the following command instead:
-instead:

-	adb install --abi <ABI name> <build-root>/package/dEQP.apk /data/local/tmp/dEQP-debug.apk
+	adb install -g --abi <ABI name> <build-root>/package/dEQP.apk

 Building Mustpass